 I fear for the future of my family, my community and for the free-flowing rivers of western Queensland’s Channel Country.
 I’m a third generation grazier from “Noonbah”, south of Longreach, and I’ve never seen as significant a threat to this extraordinary country than what the fracking industry now represents.

 It didn’t have to get to this.
-Like many graziers out here, I welcomed protections against large and destructive developments that the Beattie and Bligh Governments put in place.
-This ensured that some of the world’s last free-flowing inland rivers and also richest floodplain pastures were safeguarded for generations to come.
+Like many graziers out here, I welcomed protections against large and destructive developments that former Governments put in place.
+These protections ensured that some of the world’s last free-flowing inland rivers and also richest floodplain pastures were safeguarded for generations to come.

-But then, in 2014, the Newman Government cut back those protections, exposing the Channel Country’s rivers and floodplains to exploitation by fracking.
-This now places the health of our water supplies and the survival of wildlife at risk and also threatens the future of our vibrant communities.
+But in 2013, these protections were cut back, exposing the Channel Country’s rivers and floodplains to exploitation by fracking.
+This now places the health of our water supplies and the survival of wildlife at risk and threatens the future of our vibrant communities.

-The Channel Country is an iconic part of the Outback and dear to the heart of Queenslanders.
-Banjo Paterson was inspired to write Waltzing Matilda out here.
-Our rivers bring life to the dry heart of Australia.
-We live in harmony with our rivers - they still flow and flood over vast plains to sustain a multi-million dollar organic beef industry.and nurture abundant native plants and animals.
+We live in harmony with our rivers.
+They still flow and flood over vast plains to sustain a multi-million dollar organic beef industry and nurture abundant native plants and animals.

 The Channel Country is very dear to my heart.
 The impact of fracking on our region's healthy rivers and sustainable industries could be devastating and permanent.

 Add your voice today.
 Tell your MP and Candidates to protect the channel country’s floodplains from fracking, before it’s too late.